flatiron/resourceful/README.md

 };
 ```

-However, in the couchdb engine, requests look more like:
+In the couchdb engine, requests look more like:

 ```
 this.request('post', doc, function (e, res) {